Lab Director

 Research Assistants

-Katie Maugh, Junior
+Katie Maugh, Senior

-Katie, a junior majoring in Psychology at the University of Michigan, is passionate about exploring mental health interventions and understanding how life experiences influence the course of psychopathology.
+Katie, a senior majoring in Psychology at the University of Michigan, is passionate about exploring mental health interventions and understanding how life experiences influence the course of psychopathology.
 After graduation, Katie plans on pursuing a Masters in Social Work.
 Katie is excited to gain research experience, work with such a wonderful group of people, and learn more about how personality and psychopathology connect.

-Ruixi (Lucy) Piao, Sophmore
+Ruixi (Lucy) Piao, Senior

 Alumni